openlawteam/docs/docs/markup-language/README.md

 ## Titles

 You can hide the template title for an agreement by including the following option at the beginning of the document.
-This option is useful to supress a title for letters or the downloading of Word documents.
+This option is useful to suppress a title for letters or the downloading of Word documents.

 ```
 ####